Skip to content

 -vf transpose=1,shufflepixels=m=block:height=16:width=16

+which effectively shuffles image blocks around.
 Why? why not :D